Pros and Cons of Same-Day Dental Implants

 What is the Best Impression Material for Complete Dentures?

-The material used for the final impression in complete denture is vital to getting a perfect fit.
+The material used for the final impression for complete dentures is vital to getting a perfect fit.
 The most commonly used impression materials include:

 Silicone rubber is often the preferred choice because it provides excellent detail and comfort during the complete denture final impression process.